+Force Hanna's Hand-

-Force Hanna's Hand-According to the Washington corresto the Atlanta Journal t r Hanna is using the threat of an ex tra session of congress to force action on his ship subsidy bill.
-He is reported s having appealed to Sena or Clay, the eader of the minority, to allow the bill o come to a vote in order to prevent he necessity for an extra session; to which appeal Senator Clay, very proerly, turned a deaf ear.
-This is as it hould be, and it is to be hoped the op position to this inexpusable grab will tand firm throughout the present ses ion be called if Hanna and his crew in-ist upon it; .it will only make this ubsidy iniquity stand out in its true light.
-It is simply a determined effort on the part of Hanna and the administration to reward certain syndicates for their contributions to the Reublican campaign fund, and they hould be made to accept full responsibility for it.
-The people may wake up to a full realization of the situation when they see that the people who now have centrol of the government are ven willing to force an extra session congress if necessary in order to exort this immense tribute for the bene fit of a few millionaires.
+According to the Washington correspondent to the Atlanta Journal Senat r Hanna is using the threat of an ex tra session of congress to force action on his ship subsidy bill.
+He is reported as having appealed to Sena or Clay, the eader of the minority, to allow the bill o come to a vote in order to prevent he necessity for an extra session; to which appeal Senator Clay, very properly, turned a deaf ear.
+This is as it hould be, and it is to be hoped the opposition to this inexcusable grab will stand firm throughout the present session be called if Hanna and his crew naist upon it; . it will only make this ubsidy iniquity stand out in its true light.
+It is simply a determined of ort on the part of Hanna and the ad ministration to reward certain syndiestes for their contributions to the Republican campaign fund, and they should be made to accept full responsipility for it.
+The people may wake up to a full realization of the situation when they see that the people who now have ecutrol of the government are even willing to force an extra session f congress if necessary in order to exfort this immense tribute for the benefit of a few millionaires.

 Trusts Beat Him.
-The defeat of Seastor Chandler of lew Hamishire for renomination by e Republican esucus of his State gislature is possibly more of a surrise to the people of the country than o the senator himself, who has indiated forebodings of this result.
-It is ot often that a s nator whose service as been long as Mr. Chandler's is rejested by his party, and very seldom that his defeat is accomplished by so verwhelming a majority.
-It is posible that his attitude on the silver uestion has something to do with re lucing his popularity, but the senator alroad influences were devoted to his defeat.
-It has become a very ticklish natter with Republican statesmen to ffend railroads and trusts.
-Attorney deneral Monnett of Ohio prosecuted he Standard Oil trust and his head ell in the basket According to Chan-dier the railroads of New Hampshire are in charge of the Republican guilloine in that State. - The State.
+The defeat of Seastor Chandler of New Hamishire for renomination by he Republican caucus of his State egislature is possibly more of a surrise to the people of the country than o the senator himself, who has indi-cated forebodings of this result.
+It is not often that a sonator whose service has been long as Mr. Chandler's is rejected by his party, and very seldom that his defeat is accomplished by so overwhelming a majority.
+It is pos-sible that his attitude on the silver question has something to do with resucing his popularity, but the senator himself has declared that powerful railroad influences were devoted to his defeat.
+It has become a very ticklish natter with Republican statesmen to offend railroads and trusts.
+Attorney General Monnett of Onio prosecuted he Standard Oil trust and his head ell in the basket According to Chan-Her the railroads of New Hampshire are in charge of the Republican guillotine in that State. - The State.

 The Kingstree Matter.
 The Columbia State says the board of irectors of the State dispensary met Wednesday and took up the Kingstree hortage matter.
 A conference was held with the Williamsburg delegation in the general assembly.
-It was determined to call the present county board up for a hearing, that charges of official misconduct are to be formulated, and that if the resignations of the members and at the other ends of the chains are are not forthcoming, the board will try them according to law The legislative hard of each si ter.
-One of them is delegation is understood to be in sym the picture of despair; but the counte- pathy with the board, and it looks as if as she points to the rent in the earth State board has determined to probe the Kingstree matter, so the members say, to the very bottom, and do everyhing possible to have justice meted out Director Dukes, at the request of Chairman Williams, went in person to Kingstree and directed the arrest of the ascused dispenser, taking the pre-liminary steps in the prosecution.
-The ernoon session of the board was voted principally to the consideration | published and these records put in faith of Abraham, the confidence of of various requests for the return of Daniel and Nehemiah, that some day. liquors seized by the dispensary consome how, only in God's own time will stables as contraband.
+It was determined to call the present county board up for a hearing, that charges of official misconduct are to be formulated, and are not forthcoming, the board will try the n according to law.
+The legislative egation is understood to be in sym say, to tr . very bottom, and do everything possible to have justice meted out Director Dakes, at the request of hairman Williams, went in person to should be proud to cherish.
+Kingstree and directed the arrest of the ascused dispenser, taking the pre And, oh! fellow citizens, let us take faith of Abraham, the confidence of I various requests for the return of more permanent form.
+Daniel and Nehemiah, that some day, some how, only in God's own time will liquors seized by the dispensary constables as contraband.